theusc6/aws-terraform-infrastructure/README.md

 8. Tag for Staging or Production
 When you decide the main branch's state is ready for staging or production, create a tag:
 ```
+git checkout main
+git pull
 git tag <env>-vX.Y.Z # For example: git tag staging-v0.1.1
 git push origin <env>-vX.Y.Z
 ```
-Note: Adjust <env> to dev, staging, or prod depending on where you want the deployment.
+Note: Adjust <env> to staging or prod depending on where you want the deployment.
+Once this tag is pushed, the CI/CD workflow will detect this tag and initiate the deployment process to the designated environment.

 9. Github Actions CI/CD
 GitHub Actions will automatically run terraform init, terraform plan, and, upon detecting an environment-specific tag, terraform apply.